slerman12/UnifiedML/README.md

 [comment]: <> (Alternatively, and interestingly, ```supervise=false``` will *only* supervise via RL ```reward = -error``` &#40;**experimental**&#41;.
 This is pure-RL training and actually works.)

-which scores 99% with a simple CNN and small random crops by default.
+which scores 99% with a simple CNN and small random crops during training by default.

 *Note:* ```RL=false``` sets training to standard supervised-only classification.